OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 .. important::

-    See :ref:`Troubleshooting <troubleshoot_additional>` guide to learn about logging of individual OpenNebula Daemon subsystems and drivers.
+    See :ref:`Troubleshooting <troubleshoot_additional>` guide to learn about the logging of individual OpenNebula Daemon subsystems and drivers.